shaoner/ziti/docs/guide/queries.md

 ## Expressions

-In order to identify data, you have to use MySQL expressions.
+In order to work with MySQL expressions, you can use the provided query builder.
 With javascript, it may be more readable to build an expression.

-To do so, ziti defines convenient operators you can use with `findOne`, `findAll`, `update`, `remove`, etc.
+To do so, ziti defines convenient operators you can use with `at`, `all`, `remove`, `update`, etc.

 | ziti                             |  Alternative                     | MySQL                             |
 |----------------------------------|----------------------------------|-----------------------------------|